 We are not harming any of your rights and interests.

-The Following are some examples
+The Following are some examples:

 4. Sharing your information

-We only disclose information to third parties or individuals when obliged to by law, for purposes of national security, safeguarding or child protection concerns (please see a copy of our confidentiality policy for further information). and the following:
+We only disclose information to third parties or individuals when obliged to by law, for purposes of national security, safeguarding or child protection concerns (please see a copy of our confidentiality policy for further information).
+And/or the following:

 If you have agreed that we may do so.